GoogleChrome/web.dev/src/site/content/en/blog/persistent-storage/index.md

 - Cache API
 - Cookies
 - DOM Storage
-- File System API (browser provided & sandboxed file system)
+- File System API (browser-provided and sandboxed file system)
 - IndexedDB
 - Service workers
 - App Cache (deprecated, should not be used)